lapwat/klink/README.md

 **Server part**
 • From your terminal, go into **nodejs-server** folder and run *npm install*
-• Then run the server by executing *node app.js*
+• Then run the server by executing *npm start*
 • Wait for *Listening on :8080* message

 **Extension part**